 William Adams is a senior research associate in the Justice Policy Center at the Urban Institute, where he conducts research on the federal criminal justice system, federal sentencing and corrections, crimes in Indian country, and human trafficking.
 His areas of expertise include criminal justice policy, justice statistics, the federal justice system, federal sentencing, and corrections.
 At Urban, Adams directs projects focused on

 Gina Adams, a senior fellow in the Center on Labor, Human Services, and Population at the Urban Institute, is a national expert on factors that shape the affordability, quality, and supply of child care/early education services, and the ability of low-income families to benefit from them.
 Since the mid-1980s, she has worked on a range of child care and early education programs, including child care subsidies, Head Start/Early Head Start, state

 sade adeeyo is a research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
 She works primarily with the Program on Neighborhoods and Youth Development team, focused on building multigenerational, place-based interventions in public housing communities.
-Currently, she is part of the Promoting Adolescent Sexual Health and Safety project.
-Before joining Urban, adeeyo worked at the Black Women's Health
+She is part of the Promoting Adolescent Sexual Health and Safety project.
+Before joining Urban, adeeyo worked at the Black Women's Health Imperative.

 Albert Alana is a systems integration engineer at the Urban Institute.
 He designs, develops, and implements solutions to integrate such systems as Workday, Salesforce, Jamis Prime, SharePoint, and Box using technologies such as Web Services API, SOAP and REST integration, XML/XSLT, and C# API.
 Previously, he was a senior administrator for the users and support group, leading or coleading projects such as 8x8, Desk.com, SharePoint, and Microsoft